 If you followed carefully the steps above, it is pretty easy and straightforward to install WAMP Server on your Windows computer.
 WAMP makes it pretty easy to install and manage all your web projects locally before deploying them on production.

 If you encounter any issues during the installation, please drop me a message below, and I will do my best to assist you.
-And if you found this guide helpful, share it with your friends and colleagues.
+And if you found this guide helpful, do me a favour and share it with your friends and colleagues.